Process Parameters Calculator

 How should these calculated parameters be used?

 The calculated parameters are planning estimates.
 Actual release settings vary with alloy condition, surface state, joint fit-up, shielding coverage, optics, and machine behavior.
-Always validate with test welds, cross-sections, and inspection.
+Validate with test welds, cross-sections, and inspection before release.

 What is the relationship between power, speed, and heat input?